Roche aims Tecentriq at early lung cancer after data shows benefit

 In Roche's trial, Tecentriq helped patients with stage II-III lung cancer survive disease-free for a median of 42.3 months following surgery and chemotherapy, compared to 35.3 months for patients who didn't get Tecentriq.

+Tecentriq cut the risk of disease recurrence or death by 21%, the data showed.
+For a smaller group of patients whose tumours expressed PD-L1, a protein that helps the cancer hide from the immune system, the benefit was greater, Roche said, with risk reduction rising to 34%.

-While Bristol Myers and Merck are doing their own immunotherapy trials in earlier-stage lung cancer, Roche, armed with Wednesday's data, may have a short head start which could help lift late-to-market Tecentriq's fortunes.
+While Bristol Myers and Merck have their own trials in earlier-stage lung cancer, Roche, armed with Wednesday's data, may have a short head start which could help lift late-to-market Tecentriq's fortunes.

 Roche's oncology product development head, Charles Fuchs, is hopeful Tecentriq could win accelerated early lung cancer approval this year.